ethereum/casper/README.md

 We recommend using the Vyper version installed as a dependency from requirements.txt.

-NOTE: The latest version of Vyper throws an error when compiling the Casper contract due to a syntax changes
+NOTE: The latest version of Vyper throws an error when compiling the Casper contract due to syntax changes.

 Installing this version separately is not necessary if the steps above are followed.